Beaver Valley Bruce Trail Club

 You and your family are welcome to join the Beaver Valley Bruce Trail Club on any of our organized hikes which are scheduled throughout the year or to try out the suggested hikes on your own.
 If you are pleased with the experience, consider joining our club.
 It will give you the opportunity to enjoy nature and also to meet great people and partake in our famous post-hike potluck suppers.
 Visit Bruce Trail for membership details.

 In 1963 a number of enthusiastic people joined together to organize the Beaver Valley BTC.
-Check out our Special Activities page for activities throughout the year as well as upcoming articles about the history and growth of our club.
+See our Hike Schedules for hiking and related activities throughout the year plus our Special Events.
+Click on our Club News to read our latest articles.

 The Bruce Trail Conservancy is a charitable organization committed to establishing a conservation corridor containing a public footpath along the Niagara Escarpment, in order to protect its natural ecosystems and to promote environmentally responsible public access to the UNESCO World Biosphere Reserve.